-About Phyllis Kornfeld
+About Phyllis Kornfeld, M.A.

 It actually worked out the way he said.
 I taught art through the years in a spectrum of settings - K -12 to jr. college, experimental public school projects, Golden Age centers, museum classes, and I also raised two daughters.
 I loved teaching, eventually more than painting, but the right setting eluded me until 1983, when I applied for a job teaching art to prisoners.
 It was unknown territory to me, and very intriguing.
 I was hired to hold classes at three Oklahoma state penitentiaries: Mabel Bassett Correctional Center for Women (all security levels - minimum to death row) and two medium security prisons for men.